If you haven't yet been rolling on the floor laughing today, you could try this. Read the article, and then the comment below ...

 The created thing

-on Objects, it seems that classes are represented by functions in JavaScript.
+Because we can not call new on Objects, it seems that classes are represented by functions in JavaScript.

 To be able to distinguish between functions that create instances and such that do not, some wise people introduced the convention to write constructor-functions capitalized.